 Registration and Vote-by-Mail Ballot Request

-You may register to vote and request a vote-by-mail ballot at the same time by using a Federal Post Card Application (FPCA).
-You may obtain the FPCA from any Voting Assistance Officer or from the Federal Voting Assistance Program website.
-You may also call or request by mail, fax, or email to your county Supervisor of Elections that a voter registration application or a vote-by-mail ballot be sent to you.
-Unless you designate otherwise, your request for vote-by-mail ballot is valid for all elections through the end of the calendar year for the second ensuing regularly scheduled general election.
+You may register to vote and request a vote-by-mail ballot using the Federal Post Card Application (FPCA).
+The FPCA (Online Assistant or PDF form) is made available through the Federal Voting Assistance Program (FVAP).
+You may also call, mail, fax, or email your County Supervisor of Elections to request a voter registration application or a vote-by-mail ballot.
+Unless you specify otherwise, your request for vote-by-mail ballot is valid for all elections through the end of the calendar year for the second ensuing regularly scheduled general election.

-If it is near to Election Day and you still have not received your requested vote-by-mail ballot, immediately contact your County Supervisor of Elections.
-Alternatively, if you are an absent stateside or overseas uniformed services personnel or spouse or dependent absent because of the uniformed services personnel or an overseas U.S. citizen, you can use the emergency back-up ballot known as the Federal Write-In Absentee Ballot (FWAB).
+If Election Day is approaching and you still have not received your requested vote-by-mail ballot, immediately contact your County Supervisor of Elections.
+If you are an absent stateside or overseas uniformed services personnel or absent spouse or dependent thereof or an overseas U.S. citizen, you may also use the Official Back-up Ballot known as the Federal Write-in Absentee Ballot (FWAB).
 The FWAB (Online Assistant or PDF form) is made available through the Federal Voting Assistance Program.
-The FWAB can be used to vote in any election for federal office and any state or local election (See section 101.6925, Florida Statutes; Rule 1S-2.051, Florida Administrative Code).
+The FWAB can be used to vote in any federal, state or local election.
+(See section 101.6952, Florida Statutes)

 Further information about the FPCA and the FWAB can be found at the Federal Voting Assistance Program's website at fvap.gov/florida.